jonloveslegos/ChecksFinder/README.md

 Options:
 - "*_color" settings accept a 6 or 3 digit hex value without a # at the start (or any other non-hex symbols), and change the color of specified part of the game
-- "disable_periodic_updates" accepts "true", "t", "1", "yes", "yeah", "ye" or "y" as truthy value, and everything else as falsy; this disables every second data updates and turns that into a single update when you click on empty board
+- "disable_periodic_updates" accepts "true", "t", "yes", "yeah", "ye", "y" or any non-0 number as truthy value, and "", "false", "f", "no", "nah", "nope", "nop", "n" or "0" as falsy; this disables every second data updates and turns that into a single update when you click on empty board